Mithers/Data_Science_Portfolio/README.md

 - Project 6: IMDB API + Random Forests
 - Project 7: Airport Delays + Cluster Analysis

+During my tenure at General Assembly I completed 7 projects that served to showcase my skill sets and understanding of machine learning, statistics, python, and practical application of Data Science methodologies to real world problems.
-All solutions found in the the jupyter notebook residing in the corresponding project's "solutions" folder.
+The readme files serve as  a primer to understanding the code and approach taken.
+All solutions can be found in the corresponding project's "solutions" folder - labeled as that project's name.

 readme for each project describes parameters of the project and purpose of the code.

-#Capstone Project
+#Project NEO

 The [Astroid Grand Challenge](https://www.nasa.gov/feature/what-is-the-asteroid-grand-challenge) is a large scale effort together by NASA, utilizing multiple industries and disciplines, to better detect and predict astroid threats in our solar system and protect the Earth from a wide-scale tragedy.